All in the Family

 The causes of drug addiction and alcoholism are heavily debated.
 Some believe it’s partly genetic, others believe it’s more circumstantial, and others link it to psychological causes.
 Our family therapy isn’t about working out where to lay blame, it’s about looking at the events that led up to the individual’s addiction and what’s allowing it to continue.

 Drugs affect both the mind and body.
 It’s often apparent to everyone around the addict that the substance abuse is taking its toll; however, denial can be a strong force.
 The user themselves may not see it without help.
-Her House educates our clients about the ravaging effects of drug use.
+New Creation Treatment educates our clients about the ravaging effects of drug use.

 If their loved ones aren’t informed either, ignorance can be dangerous.
 This is particularly true in the cases of legal drugs and easily available drugs such as alcohol and prescription medication.
 We endeavor to teach everyone who takes part in our family therapy to understand the psychology of what their family member is experiencing.
 The understanding and support of the family and loved ones helps recovery immeasurably.